galczo5/mythical-angular/content/posts/tick-vs-detect-changes.md

 ---
-title: "Myth: There is no difference between ApplicationRef.tick() and ChangeDetectorRef.detectChanges()"
+title: "Angular Myth: There is no difference between ApplicationRef.tick() and ChangeDetectorRef.detectChanges()"
 date: 2022-05-21
 draft: false
 ---